-Differences between Border Collies and Australian Shepherds
+Differences Between Border Collies and Australian Shepherds

 See files for Dogs

-Border Collies have more color combinations than the Australian Shepherd when it comes to coat shades.
+Although they are both medium sized dogs, with a medium-longhair and smooth coat, there are more physical traits that can help us distinguish these breeds.
+Border Collies have more possible color combinations than the Australian Shepherd when it comes to their coat.
 Let's take a look at the colors each breed can have:

 - Black and white